ebasso/maximo-admwks-container/README.md

 The IBM Maximo Administrative Workstation is the system where IBM Maximo is installed.
 It is used to apply new fix packs, feature packs, addons, industry solutions, or any customizations are applied to the installed IBM Maximo code.

-The IBM Maximo Administrative Workstation project as a Docker Container has the function of generating the .ear/.war files to deploy the application in an automated way to be used in a CI/CD pipeline.
+The IBM Maximo Administrative Workstation project as a Docker/Podman Container has the function of generating the .ear/.war files to deploy the application in an automated way to be used in a CI/CD pipeline.

+To create our maximo-admwks-container, we have some temporary stages, before generating the final image, as I describe below:

+1) In the first stage, we install IBM Installation Manager
+2) In the second stage, we install IBM Maximo EAM 7.6.1.0, using the previous image "maximo-admwks/ibm-im:1.9"
+3) In the third stage, we apply the 7.6.1.3 fix, using the previous image "maximo-admwks/maximo-smp:7.6.1.0"
+4) (Optional) at this stage we apply some iFix, in my case iFix 7.6.1.3 ifix 12, using the previous image "maximo-admwks/maximo-smp:7.6.1.3"
+5) In order to reduce the size of the image, we created the maximo-admwks-container by copying only the /opt/IBM/SMP directory from the previous image.

+At the end you will be able to remove the images from stages 1, 2, 3 and 4.

 ## Building IBM Maximo Asset Management V7.6.1.x images by manually

 1. Download IBM Installation Manager, IBM Maximo 7.6.1.0, IBM Maximo 7.6.1.2/3, ... and add to a directory

-* agent.installer.linux.gtk.x86_64_1.9.2.2.zip
+* agent.installer.linux.gtk.x86_64_1.9.zip
 * MAM_7.6.1.0_LINUX64.tar.gz
 * MAMMTFP7612IMRepo.zip
 * MAMMTFP7613IMRepo-signed.zip